RickvanDijk1/PortFolio/Career.md

 ![Python examples](https://github.com/RickvanDijk1/PortFolio/blob/gh-pages/assets/img/Portfolio_Python.gif?raw=true "Python examples")
 [Larger image](https://github.com/RickvanDijk1/PortFolio/blob/gh-pages/assets/img/Portfolio_Python.gif)

-After half a year I joined the Developer team, which is a very small team of 2 colleagues in Amsterdam, to assist them in the software they write under the name of PBToolbox.
+After half a year I joined the Developer team, which is a small team of 2 colleagues in Amsterdam, to assist them in the software they write under the name of PBToolbox.
 Mostly we write add-ins (in C#) for our designers to use in Revit projects.
 Here I developed a deep knowledge of the RevitAPI, WinForms, and how to collaborate in a team (in Azure DevOps).
 As the team was very small, I reviewed and improved a lot of older code.
 Examples of software I wrote are:

 - *Modelchecker*; In projects, a lot of time is spent verifying the data in a BIM-model.
 Therefore I wrote a program that verifies the data in a model and displays elements that do not conform to BIM- or Pieters-protocol.
 This included a UI that displays errors and warnings and lets users easily focus on elements.
 - *Automatic reinforcements*; I wrote several functions that automatically make reinforcements in all selected beams.